 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof was seen to be of multi pitched design and overlaid with concrete tile finish.
-The roof culminated in central and hipped ridges which are also overlaid with tile finish and secured to the roof with cement pointing.
-The roof covering over the rear dormer extension was seen to be of flat design and was seen to be overlaid with felt or modern membrane material.
-Due to the attic accommodation, we could not fully inspect the roof timbers and cannot fully comment upon their condition.
-Very limited access to the eaves was possible which revealed a traditional timber frame construction that was insulated.
+The principal roof structure would appear to be of pitched design overlaid with slates secured onto timber sarking boarding.
+There are sections of flat roofing which are overlaid with a combination of fibre glass and felt roof coverings.
+There are four roof space areas available for inspection which revealed timber framed roof structures of varying age.
+Insulation was noted at joist level.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater goods serving the subjects were seen to be formed in a combination of PVC and cast-iron materials.
+Rainwater fittings are formed in cast iron and uPVC materials.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls appeared to be of cavity brick/block construction and overlaid with a render finish.
-The rear dormer projection main walls appear to be overlaid with PVC panelling.
+The main walls of the original structure would appear to be of stone work with a render finish externally.
+The most recent construction would appear to be of timber frame construction again with a render finish externally.